Where to Go South Platte River – Deckers

 Hatches:

-BWO's, midges, and caddis are all active.
+PMD's, caddis, trico's, and yellow sallies have all been active.
 Its getting exciting here in terms of bug variety and anglers will want to expand their fly boxes a bit more right now.
+With the flow increase, also add some scuds, cranefly larva, worms, and stoneflies into the mix.

 Tactics: